jcolag/entropy-arbitrage/2024-08-26-womens-equality.md

 * Ignore for ToC
 {:toc}

-Today, we celebrate [Women's Equality Day](https://en.wikipedia.org/wiki/Women%27s_Equality_Day), commemorating the adoption of the Nineteenth Amendment to the United States Constitution, prohibiting governments from blocking people from voting based on gender.
+Today, we celebrate {% wiki Women%27s_Equality_Day|Women's Equality Day|en %}, commemorating the adoption of the Nineteenth Amendment to the United States Constitution, prohibiting governments from blocking people from voting based on gender.

 ![Nancy Pelosi, Anna Eshoo, Barbara Lee, and Jackie Speier speaking at a UCSF Womens Equality Day event](/blog/assets/30004393205_1c983b741d_o.png "The lab coat assures accuracy...")